-It was not long before Yang became seduced by the flamboyancy and immense power of the colour gold.
-It was as if all the power of the equatorial sun had landed on his canvases bringing to life the other colours around and beneath it.
+It was not long before Yang became seduced by the abstract form, and the flamboyancy and immense power of the colour gold.
+It was as if all the power of the equatorial sun had landed on his canvases, bringing to life the other colours around and beneath it.

 Another essential character, which distinguishes Yang’s paintings and his progressing artistic research – though it is not immediately apprehended when looking at them – is the way the artist spreads the carefully selected colours.
 Yang does not forcefully apply acrylic and oil to the canvases.
 Instead, he uses air blown from various implements to allow the colours to be distributed in way that combines harmoniously the antithetical terms of control and chaos.